AndrewMichael2020/health-huddle/README.md

 That distinction gave the pipeline a dependable duplicate check without throwing away the trail back to each delivery.
 His PARIS card joined Meditech in Blocked, and *Define stable PARIS status-event keys* appeared for Human Data Engineering.
 Priya offered to compare the wording with her correction rule.
 Marcus accepted and laughed at the symmetry.

-“Meditech had late corrections; PARIS resent events with new row IDs.
-Different source habits, same need for reliable loading rules,” he said.
+“Looks like Meditech data just included late-stage corrections, and PARIS resent event tables with new row IDs.
+Those are not separate problems; they are about the same need for making our loading rules more reliable,” he said.

 Elena opened the reconciliation ledger.
 The arithmetic landed cleanly: 294 delivered records became 279 current records.
 Nine were duplicate or superseded; six waited in a reason-coded holding area.
 Four lacked approved identity links, and two carried a program code that had not yet been mapped.
 She moved reconciliation into In Progress, created *Add reconciliation and quarantine outputs*, and offered to help either mapping stream.
 Daniel sent a small sparkle across the screen.